All links go directly to official Port Orchard, Washington government websites.

 Court Records

-The Port Orchard Municipal Court serves as the primary judicial authority for city matters, handling traffic infractions, misdemeanors, and small claims cases that arise within local jurisdiction.
+The Port Orchard Municipal Court is the primary judicial authority for city matters, handling traffic infractions, misdemeanors, and small claims cases that arise within local jurisdiction.
 Residents can access court records, schedules, and other relevant information through the court's online portal or by visiting the courthouse directly.
 When more serious criminal matters require adjudication, the Kitsap County Superior Court takes over.

 Located in nearby Silverdale, the Superior Court has jurisdiction over felonies and other higher-level offenses committed within the Port Orchard area, providing a second tier of judicial authority for Kitsap County's most significant cases.